androwsc/Embeat/README.md

 ## Introduction

 Embeat is a music recommendation system built on Spotify acoustic feature data.
-It encodes audio features into vectors via a **contrastive learning model** and combines them with a **multi-channel recall** strategy to deliver high-quality music recommendations.
+It encodes audio features into vectors via a **contrastive learning model** and combines them with a **collaborative filtering model** and the **multi-channel recall strategy** to deliver high-quality music recommendations.

 **Key Features:**

-- **Acoustic Similarity**: The EmbeatMLP model, trained on Spotify Audio Features (key, tempo, energy, valence, etc.), encodes acoustic features into 64-dim vectors
+- **In-house models**: EmbeatMLP encodes Spotify Audio Features (key, tempo, energy, mood, etc.) into 64-dimensional acoustic vectors, responsible for "sounding like"; Track2Vec learns co-occurrence patterns from millions of playlists, responsible for "what the public likes"
-- **Genre Awareness**: Leverages 6,000+ micro-genre tags to precisely assign genres to 2M+ artists, preventing "acoustically similar but stylistically different" recommendations
+- **Genre-aware**: 6,291 micro-genre tags covering over 2 million artists are deeply integrated into the recommendation system, ensuring exceptionally stable performance for niche songs
+- **Blind-evaluated**: Compared to Netease Cloud Music, it leads by a wide margin with an 84~95% win rate across 157 cross-language samples
-- **Multi-Channel Recall**: 5 parallel recall channels (Acoustic Similarity / Same-Genre Popular / Same Artist / Similar Artists / Playlist Collaborative Filtering), merged and scored for final output
+- **Multi-channel recall**: 5 recall channels (Acoustic Similarity / Same-Genre Popular / Same Artist / Similar Artists / Playlist Collaborative Filtering), merged and scored for final output
-- **Playlist Collaborative Filtering**: Track2Vec (Word2Vec-inspired) learns track co-occurrence patterns from 1.88M Spotify playlists
-- **Millisecond-Level Response**: Powered by the Qdrant vector database, retrieval across 45M tracks completes in 30–100ms
+- **Flexible lookup**: Supports retrieving seed tracks via Spotify track ID, ISRC, track title + artist name, or artist name alone
+- **Low-RAM support**: Can be deployed on a VPS with 2GB+ RAM, responds in 30–200 ms, with multiple versions of the open-source database available

 ## Roadmap